Sauteed Kale Recipe: A Quick & Easy Side Dish

 - When garlic is lightly brown, quickly add butter and kale.

-- Stir and toss until kale is coated with oil and butter, and then add your lemon juice and cover to let the kale steam and slightly soften.
+- Stir and toss until kale is coated with oil and butter, and cover to let the kale steam and slightly soften.

 - Check the kale after about 3 minutes.
 It should be soft, still bright green, and NOT soggy.

-- Taste and season with salt and pepper and serve.
+- When it's softened, and just before serving, add your lemon juice (or vinegar).
+Taste and season with salt and pepper and serve.